shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 motion of objects.
 This was experimentally confirmed by Albert Michelson and Edward Morley, paving the way for the theory of special relativity.
-Later, Albert Einstein drew inspiration from Mr. Maxwell's work once more when developing the theory of general relativity, seeking a formulation that resembled the field equations for electromagnetism.
+Later, Albert Einstein drew inspiration from Mr. Maxwell's work once more when developing the theory of general relativity, seeking a formulation of gravity that resembled the field equations for electromagnetism.

 The mathematical work of Mr. Maxwell is deeply rooted in experiments, translating ideas, most notably from Mr. Michael Faraday, into mathematical